ethyca/fides/docs/fidesops/docs/guides/policies.md

 The `download` Policy is configured to retrieve `user.provided.identifiable` data and upload to a local storage location.
 The `delete` Policy is set up to mask `user.provided.identifiable` data with the string: `MASKED`.

-These autogenerated Policies are intended for use in a test environment.
+These auto-generated Policies are intended for use in a test environment.
 In production deployments, you should configure separate Policies with proper storage destinations that target and process the appropriate fields.